11 Strange Things Presidents Have Banned from the White House

 Current and former Commanders in Chief have been picky about what's allowed on the property.

 Countless children have declared that if they were President of the United States, they’d ban broccoli and eat ice cream for dinner—but only one has grown up to keep their word (or at least part of it).
 In 1990, George H. W. Bush declared he wouldn’t allow the vegetable to be served at the White House or on Air Force One.
 “I do not like broccoli,” Bush explained at the time.
 “And I haven’t liked it since I was a little kid and my mother made me eat it.
 And I’m President of the United States, and I’m not going to eat any more broccoli!”
 Talk about presidential power.
 Check out these other 50 things you won’t believe are banned in the United States.
+Oh and, if you’ve ever wondered, here’s why you won’t ever find canned broccoli.

 In 1955, Dwight D. Eisenhower had a putting green installed in the White House, but his clean lawn was soon torn apart by squirrels.
 Ike was not amused.
 “The next time you see one of those squirrels go near my putting green, take a gun and shoot it!” he told his valet.
 In an act of grace, his staff caught and released the critters instead—which still put the president under fire from animal activists.
+Find out these 20 rules every First Family is supposed to follow.

 When George W. Bush became president, one of his first orders was to bring back the White House dress code of his father’s days.
 Bush Jr. banned jeans in the Oval Office, plus required men to wear neckties and women to wear “appropriate business attire” as a sign of respect.
 Can you answer these U.S. president trivia questions everyone gets wrong?